+Based on proposal 9/9a and 11/11a, it seems this option need not be discussed further (since the majority view is that PDCCH addressed to C-RNTI will be used for contention resolution in this case).

+So, just an observation is made as follows:

+Observation 11: Majority of companies believe that for MsgA with C-RNTI, the contention resolution shall be made based on the PDCCH addressed to C-RNTI.
+So, the option to echo C-RNTI in msgB in this case is not necessary.

 Many companies have said that upon receiving a “fallback” indication (i.e. fallbackRAR mentioned above), the UE should proceed to msg3 step of 4-step RACH. i.e. the UE shall retransmit the msgA-payload in the msg3.
 The next question is to confirm whether companies agree to this or if not, what should the UE response be to the fallback response.

 Q12: Do companies agree that upon receiving the fallbackRAR, the UE shall proceed to msg3 step of 4-step RACH procedure?
 If “No” please explain what the UE should do upon receiving this network response.